wso2/cellery-samples/composites/pet-store/composite-to-composite/README.md

 All 4 micro services are implemented in [node.js](https://nodejs.org/en/) and portal web application is a [React](https://reactjs.org/) application.

-All four backedn components (Catalog, Customers, Orders, and Controller) are included in a backend Composite - [pet-be-guest-mode-composite.bal](pet-be-guest-mode-composite.bal) file, a and front end component (Portal) is wrapped as another Composite - [pet-fe-guest-mode-composite.bal](pet-fe-guest-mode-composite.bal).
+All four backend components (Catalog, Customers, Orders, and Controller) are included in a backend Composite - [pet-be-guest-mode-composite.bal](pet-be-guest-mode-composite.bal) file, a and front end component (Portal) is wrapped as another Composite - [pet-fe-guest-mode-composite.bal](pet-fe-guest-mode-composite.bal).

 Composites are simply a group of components, and it do not have control over inter-communication between components.
 Further, unlike cells,